Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 • There is a higher proportion of Number content on Paper 1 (non-calculator) – this follows the pattern for the rest of the papers at both tiers, i.e. Number is assessed more frequently on the non-calculator paper.

-• Compared to the rest of the average Foundation paper, there is proportionally more algebra and slightly more of other non-Number strands in the common questions – this reflects higher-level topics being assessed towards the end of the paper.
+• Compared to the rest of the average Foundation paper, there is proportionally more algebra and slightly more of other non-Number strands in the crossover questions – this reflects higher-level topics being assessed towards the end of the paper.

-Strand distribution common questions pie chart.
+Strand distribution of common foundation questions

 Frequently occurring topics